vtjongar/portfolio-react/README.md

 ## Features
 - a landing page with a breif overview of what I do
 - an about page that introduces who I am
-- a projects page that lists my projects with links to their code base and their live sites
+- a projects page that lists my projects with links to their code bases and their live sites
 - a link to my resume
 - a contact page with information on how to get in contact with me